-An Income Protection benefit is payable if you are Totally Disabled, Partially Disabled or meet the Limited Total Disability definition after the Waiting Period has ended.
+An Income Protection benefit is payable if you are Totally Disabled or Partially Disabled or meet the Limited Total Disability definition after the Waiting Period has ended.
 The maximum Total Disability or Limited Total Disability benefit is the lower of:

-- your insured amount less any offsets,

-- 75% of your Pre-Disability Salary (less any offsets), and

-- the maximum level of \$600,000 per annum.
+- · your insured amount less any offsets, - 75% of your Pre-Disability Salary (less any offsets), and - the maximum level of Income Protection cover available is \$600,000 per annum.